Online consulting jobs exist and the pay is just as high as traditional consulting jobs.

 By definition, a consultant is “a person who provides professional or expert advice in a particular field.”

-It is as general as it sounds, which is both an advantage (anyone can be an expert) and a disadvantage (there will be competition).
+It is as general as it sounds, which is both an advantage and a disadvantage; it means that anyone can be a consultant, but also that competition can potentially be great.

 To navigate your way around this new path and become the authority in your chosen field, here’s how to build an online consulting business from scratch:

-You can be good at two or more things, but find something that you’re exceptional at, then prove it with real-world examples (case studies, portfolio, certification, awards, and other credentials that would sell your talent to clients).
+You can be good at two or more things, but find something that you’re exceptional at, then prove it with real-world examples (e.g., case studies, portfolio, certification, awards, and other credentials) that would sell your talent to clients.

 Building expertise in one niche takes time.
 Sometimes, consultants spend their entire careers mastering their craft.